WhiskyToad/ultimate-startup-guide/resources/generate-ideas.md

 - Reddit: `site:reddit.com "is there a tool that"`
 - Twitter: "I wish there was a way to"
 - Product Hunt comments for feature requests

+### 5. Copy & Improve
+**Core Principle:** Find successful products and make them better for underserved niches or use cases.

+**Strategies:**
+- **Niche down** - Target a specific industry or user group
+- **Simplify** - Remove complexity and focus on core features
+- **Different USP** - Same problem, different approach or positioning
+- **Geographic** - Adapt successful products for different markets

+**How to Execute:**
+1. Find successful products in your space
+2. Read their reviews and complaints
+3. Identify gaps or frustrations
+4. Build a focused solution for those specific pain points

 ## 📚 Essential Resources